Discovering the Language of Photography:

 Molly Schwartzburg, Curator of British and American Literature at the Ransom Center, curated the exhibition On the Road with the Beats.
 She speaks with Ransom Center Public Affairs Assistant Alicia Dietrich to give a behind-the-scenes look at some of the items in the exhibition and the challenges she faced in organizing and choosing items for the show.

 A Conversation with the "Scrollmaster"

 Jim Canary is a conservator at Indiana University's Lilly Library, but he also has the job of caring for Jack Kerouac's scroll manuscript of On the Road.
 While in Austin to install the scroll, Jim spoke with Molly Schwartzburg, curator of On the Road with the Beats.
 Canary discusses how he got the job of caring for this unique 120-foot document and why he thinks Kerouac's looking down and laughing at the attention given to the scroll now.
-Also, view an audio slideshow of photos from the installation of the scroll.

 Jess: To and From the Printed Page